DmitrTRC/LevelUP_C_Part_1/HomeWork_4_4/docs/Readme.md

 ### 2d-Arrays task

-- Given a 2d array of size 7 x 7.
+- Given a 2d array unknown size.

-*
-    - Вычислить сумму элементов матрицы, лежащих слева от побочной диагонали.
+* Compute the sum of the matrix elements to the left of the side diagonal.